HamllerM/pfSense-LDAP-AuthN/README.md

 | WINDCLAB01 | 192.168.2.5 | Windows Domain Controller |

 On Active Directory, we need a security group and at least two accounts.
 One account will be used as the service account attempting to bind to the server.
-Any other account will be a member of the security group that will be able to login on pfSense.
+Any other account will be a member of the security group that will be able to log in on pfSense.

-Here are the accounts and a group already created in AD:
+Below are the security group and the accounts that already exist in AD:

 | Security Group | Description |
 | --- | --- |